Analysis | 4 takeaways from the final 2020 presidential debate

 “But he didn’t want to tell us,” Biden said.
 “He didn’t want to tell us because he didn’t want us to panic.
 He didn’t want us Americans don’t panic.
 He panicked.”

-3. Trump tries to inject Hunter Biden, in fits and starts
+3. Trump tries to make an issue of Hunter Biden, in fits and starts

 If there was one thing Trump wanted to talk about at the start of the night, it was Hunter Biden.
 Non-conservative media have trodden uneasily around the story, given concerns about its veracity and the possibility that the information might have been filtered through foreign sources, which Trump lawyer Rudolph W. Giuliani and Trump have repeatedly engaged in their quest for some kind of dirt on the Bidens (Trump was impeached over precisely this).

-Trump even began the night with a bit of stagecraft that made his aim clear: He invited Hunter Biden’s business colleague, Tony Bubulinski, who recently confirmed the veracity of some of the communications (similar to Trump inviting Bill Clinton’s accusers to a 2016 debate).
+Trump even began the night with a bit of stagecraft that made his aim clear: He invited Hunter Biden’s business colleague, Tony Bobulinski, who recently confirmed the veracity of some of the communications (similar to Trump inviting Bill Clinton’s accusers to a 2016 debate).
 Trump was trying to make the story, which has been largely avoided, unavoidable.

-And he was able to inject it to some extent.
+And he was able to insert the topic to some extent.

 “But now what came out today is worse — all of the emails, the horrible emails of the money you were raking in, you and your family,” Trump said.
 “I think you owe an explanation to the American people.
 Why is it somebody just had a news conference a little while ago who was essentially supposed to work with you?
 And your family?
 But what he said was damning.”